utrains/ami-terraform-system-admin/Project1/project1.md

 # Server creation steps:

 ## 1- Set up the server using terraform and aws :
-- Create a folder nammed __utrains-project__
+- Create a folder named __utrains-project__
 - Enter in the folder then create the file nammed __main.tf__, using __Visual Studio Code__
-- copy the content of the main.tf file form this page to your own file
+- Copy the content of the main.tf file from this page to your own file
-- make the terraform command to set-up the server
+- Run the terraform commands to set-up the server

 ```